 Bodyboarding (or boogie boarding)is one of the most widely utilized water sports by people all around the world.
 People tend to love it because it’s similar to surfing, but it doesn’t require as much skill while still being extremely fun.
 Bodyboarding is similar to surfing in that you have a board to ride on in the water.
-But riding a bodyboard is different than surfing because instead of standing on the board in the water, you can lay down on it and paddle with your arms.
+But riding a bodyboard is different than surfing because instead of standing on a soft top surf board in the water, you can lay down on it and paddle with your arms.

 Since you’re usually either laying down on the board or sitting on it, there is less of a chance of you falling off of it.
 That being said, it’s great for people of all ages.
 Even kids love playing with bodyboards.
 But how do you know what type of boogie board would be the best for you?
 If you go to the store or search for them online, then you’ll notice that there is a wide variety of different boards on the market.
 They’ll range in the material that they’re produced with, the size and shape they present as well as the overall design that’s displayed on them.

 Given that there are so many different things to consider when searching for the best bodyboard for you, the buying process can be difficult and time-consuming.
 We have compiled together not only the best bodyboards currently available on the market but also information that can be helpful to refer to when you’re browsing the market.

 The 10 Best Bodyboards Reviewed and Compared